Targeting aberrant N-glycosylation to fight cancer development.

 PhOx430

-PhOx430 has demonstrated a strong antitumoral efficacy in animal models, associated with an excellent safety profile, which is not a surprise for experts in the field of Glycosylation.
+PhOx430 has demonstrated a strong antitumoral efficacy in several cancer animal models, associated with an excellent safety profile, which is not a surprise for experts in the field of Glycosylation.

 “Regarding the weak expression and activity of the targeted enzyme in physiological state, few adverse effects are expected.
-Only tumor cells are dependent on such an enzymatic activity”
+Only tumor cells are dependent on such an enzymatic activity.
+With convenient oral delivery and minimal side effects, we are more motivated than ever to improve the lives of patients suffering from serious chronic diseases”

 Dr. L. Clarion